Home

 What The Supreme Court Has To Say About Daughters’ Inheritance Rights In India?

-Under the Hindu Succession (Amendment) Act, of 2005, daughters could claim their share only if the father had died after September 9, 2005.
+Under the Hindu Succession (Amendment) Act of 2005, daughters could claim their share only if the father had died after September 9, 2005.
 However, the recent Supreme Court (SC) judgement has clarified that daughters have equal rights to their father’s ancestral property irrespective of the year of death of the father.

-When Can a Daughter Cannot Claim Father's Property?
+When Can A Daughter Cannot Claim Father's Property?

 Self-Acquired Property And Inheritance Rights

 In India, there are certain conditions under which it may be difficult for women to exercise their daughters’ right to their fathers’ property.
-If the father has acquired the property himself, i.e. he has acquired it from his resources and not from the ancestral property, etc. then the daughter's claim becomes weak.
+If the father has acquired the property himself, i.e. he has acquired it from his resources and not from the ancestral property, etc., then the daughter's claim becomes weak.

-According to the Hindu Succession (Amendment) Act, of 2005, the father can distribute or bequeath his property to anyone during his lifetime.
-However, in contrast, daughters do not automatically have the right to an equal share alongside sons in this self-acquired wealth, unlike their right to a 50 percent bequest from ancestral property.
+According to the Hindu Succession (Amendment) Act of 2005, the father can distribute or bequeath his property to anyone during his lifetime.
+However, in contrast, daughters do not automatically have the right to an equal share alongside sons in this self-acquired wealth, unlike their right to a 50 per cent bequest from ancestral property.

 Read more: Death Certificate